yuulive/bo/README.md

-# Rustz is a library for functional programming in Rust.
+# Bo is a library for functional programming in Rust.

 It provides as-pure-as-useful functional data structures to improve the functional programming experience with Rust.
 It implements a set of